-Upon fulfillment of the graduation requirements, the student will be issued the appropriate degree, indicating satisfactory completion and passing of all program requirements.
-CollegeAmerica offers programs leading to an Associate of Applied Science, Associate of Occupational Studies degree, or a Bachelor of Science degree.
+Upon fulfillment of the graduation requirements, the student will be issued the appropriate degree or diploma, indicating satisfactory completion and passing of all program requirements.
+The institution offers programs leading to a diploma, an Associate of Occupational Studies degree, an Associate of Applied Science degree, and aBachelor of Science degree.
+Students should check with the campus of choice to see what degrees are available.